Lenty/SLiCAP_python/docs/userguide/install.rst

 **Windows installation**

+A windows installer for gschem can be downloaded from: `gEDA-20130122.zip <http://bibo.iqo.uni-hannover.de/dokuwiki/doku.php?id=english:geda_for_ms-windows>`_.

 Windows installation of gschem is straightforward: simply extract the ``gEDA-20130122.zip`` file and run the Windows installer.
 In the drop down menu of the "Select Components" dialog box select "Program only", for the rest accept default settings.

+The spice netlister for gschem can be found in the ``gSchem/gnet-spice-noqsi-master/`` folder in the SLiCAP main library path that you have selected during installation.

 The netlister is installed by copying the file ``gnet-spice-noqsi.scm`` from the extracted ``gnet-spice-noqsi.zip`` to: ``C:\Program Files (x86)\gEDA\gEDA\share\gEDA\scheme\gnet-spice-noqsi``.